yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 </div>

 This time, instead of drawing all points, I'll simply want to draw the edges of the Mandelbrot set.
+The method I use is a rough approximation.
+I consider the Mandelbrot set to be almost convex.
+The result will be good enough.

 We change slightly the drawMandelbrot function.
 We replace the `Points` by `LineLoop`